Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 , and update cursor

-symmetric as possible, but again, dummy data is generally only interesting
+possible, but again, dummy data is generally only interesting in test code.

 Generalized Cursor Lifetimes aka Cursor “Boxing”